 I am a geek and a dabbler.
 Everything interests me a little bit, so I am constantly trying things and getting half good at them before I get distracted and start dabbing in something else.
-I dabble in painting, gardening, surfing, SUP-ing, kickboxing, yoga, golf, and inventing.
+I dabble in painting, gardening, surfing, kickboxing, yoga, golf, and inventing.
 I am also one of those annoying people that actually stops to read the information signs on monuments and landmarks.
-I can’t help it, minutia fascinates me.
+I can’t help it.
+Minutia fascinates me.

 WHAT IS YOUR WORKING ENVIRONMENT LIKE?